Housing Minister: 'No large policy U-turns' on creating more residences post-election

-Housing Minister Megan Woods said there would be "no large policy U-turns" on housing after October's election and overturning foreign investment restrictions were not planned.
+Housing Minister Megan Woods said there would be "no large policy U-turns" on housing after October's election and overturning foreign investment restrictions was not planned.

 Addressing Property Council NZ's residential summit being held online today from Auckland, she reiterated the Labour Party's housing policy, saying it would not change post-election.
 Conference host Mary Lambie asked Woods questions, relayed online.